 #5 Building Financial Models with Microsoft Excel, by K. Scott Proctor

 This is a topic that’s at the heart of what we do at CFI.
 As leading providers of online financial modeling training, we appreciate the wisdom this Excel book brings to the table.
-Unlike a lot of other books, this one covers almost all topics, step by step so even beginner or intermate Excel users will not be lost.
+Unlike a lot of other books, this one covers almost all Excel topics, step by step, so that even beginner or intermate Excel users will not be lost.

 In addition to this book, we recommend users take our financial modeling and valuation courses to learn by video-based instruction.
-Books are great, but video-based learning can be even easier for advanced topics like financial modeling in Excel.
+Books are great, but video-based learning can be even easier for advanced topics such as financial modeling in Excel.

 #6 Excel 2016 from Scratch, by Peter Kalmström

-This Excel book as actually an e-book.
-It’s suitable for beginner to advanced users who want to focus on calculations and visualization.
-A nice feature of the e-book is that it comes with over 60 articles with video demonstrations and downloadable exercises.
+This Excel book is actually an e-book.
+It’s suitable for beginner to advanced users who want to focus on calculations and visualizations.
+A nice feature of the e-book is that it comes with over 60 articles, complete with video demonstrations and downloadable exercises.

-As a comparison, try CFI online courses covering:
+As a comparison, try the CFI online courses covering:

 #7 Excel Charts, by John Walkenbach

-At CFI we are passionate about charts and graphs, which is why we like this book.
-This guide shows you how to master the use of charts to build compelling representations of information and data.
-A unique attribute of this book is that it explains how to select charts for different situations.
+At CFI, we are passionate about charts and graphs, which is why we like this book.
+This guide shows you how to master the use of charts to build compelling presentations of information and data.
+A unique attribute of this book is that it explains how to select the best charts for different situations.